iceliebodich/electron-asar-hot-fix/README.md

 ## let file smaller

+When you use compressed files, the comparison of the sha1 value is the comparison of the incoming sha1 and the downloaded zip archive.
 If you use a zip file, the plug-in will unzip the file after downloading it, which will make your update file smaller, but you must make sure that `update.asar` is at the root of the zip package:
+At present, the name of this asar file can only be `update`, and it is not considered to support customization for the time being.

 ```
 ── update.zip